projectatomic/atomic-site/source/blog/2016-03-01-skopeo-inspect-remote-images.html.md

 To avoid carrying a huge patch just to retrieve information about an image on registry with `docker`, we decided to put this feature into a small go binary called [skopeo](https://github.com/runcom/skopeo).

-`skopeo` is really simple, you just need to provide a fully qualified image (plus a reference&mdash;tag or digest&mdash;if you want to.
+The `skopeo` binary is really simple, you just need to provide a fully qualified image (plus a reference&mdash;tag or digest&mdash;if you want to.
 By fully qualified, we mean you need to provide the registry url as part of the full image name (as opposed to what `docker` does when you run `FROM ubuntu`, which resolves to the `docker.io` public registry).

 ```
 $ skopeo docker.io/ubuntu:12.04